t1mj4cks0n/DoorSecurity/docs/README.md

 open disk management

-	locate the 2 partitions currently on the sd card (boot, partition)
+	>locate the 2 partitions currently on the sd card (boot, partition)

-	delete both volumes
+	>delete both volumes

-	add new simple drive to the sd card, doesnt matter what the win32diskimager will take care of the rest
+	>add new simple drive to the sd card, doesnt matter what the win32diskimager will take care of the rest

 open win32diskimager

-	select in the drop box your sd cards device character
+	>select in the drop box your sd cards device character

-	in the image file locate the raspbian image you wish to install on  the sd card
+	>in the image file locate the raspbian image you wish to install on  the sd card

-	once confirming the right drive and file
+	once confirming the right drive and file:

-	click write
+	>click write

 	wait for imager to finish! (whilst this is installing, download putty and nmap; if youre on a windows machine)